opamp/MCSwitch/README.markdown

 ========

 ## About
-MCSwitch provide you with environment to play plural minecraft versions.
+MCSwitch provides you with environment to play plural minecraft versions.
 But,Now It supports a mac only.
 I'm considering also about other platform support.